Rail replacement bus service: Canada

 Via Rail, the operator of the national passenger rail network, uses the term "bustitution" to refer to rail replacement with buses.

+China

+After the train collision on Changping line, Beijing Subway between Xi'erqi station and Life Science Park station on 14 December 2023, train services between Zhuxinzhuang and Xi'erqi were temporarily suspended on the following day.
+Beijing Public Transport provided free shuttle bus services between Zhuxinzhuang and Xi'erqi.

 Czech Republic

-Substitute bus transport (náhradní autobusová doprava) is governed by the Road Traffic Act (111/1994 Coll.), which allows the operator of a national, regional, tram, trolleybus or special line to operate substitute transport for up to 90 days in the case of interrupted or temporarily-restricted traffic on the line without the requirement to apply for a bus line license and have approval of the line's schedule.
+Substitute bus transport (náhradní autobusová doprava) is governed by the Road Traffic Act (111/1994 Coll.), which allows the operator of a national, regional, tram, trolleybus or special line to operate substitute transport for up to 90 days in the case of interrupted or temporarily restricted traffic on the line without the requirement to apply for a bus line license and have approval of the line's schedule.
 The law also mandates vehicles used for substitute transport to be marked as such.

 In municipal public transport, substitute transport often takes on the number of the line that it replaces, prefixed by the letter X, and the original line is detoured.
 In cities with trolleybus systems, rail replacement buses also occasionally used for substitute transport and is then called substitute trolleybus transport (náhradní trolejbusová doprava).